 Mr. JOC and I were not a huge karashi mustard fan, but everything changed ever since we started to use powdered karashi mustard.
 You mix the powder with hot water to make a thick paste.
 The instruction on the can says to use water, but hot water works so much better.
 Let it steam a little longer to extract the maximum aroma and flavor.
 We don’t use a lot of it but the slight trace of karashi mustard in tartar sauce makes a difference.

 Now, are you ready for some outstanding oyster treats you can make at home?
-Serve these baked kaki fries with a bed of shredded lettuce, along with homemade tartar sauce and lemon wedges.
+Serve these baked kaki fries with a bed of shredded cabbage, along with homemade tartar sauce and lemon wedges.
 If you don’t mind, invite some good friends over and enjoy a delicious time!

 Sign up for the free Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram for all the latest updates.